sjmcpherson/Front-End-Developer-Learnings/Glossary.md

 ###R
  - <strong>Race Condition</strong> - Are issues that arise when software depends on specific timing of threads to be functional i.e. When an AJAX request a seperate thread is created.
+ - <strong>Recursion</strong> - when a function calls itself i.e. a For Loop
  - <strong>Relational Database</strong> - built on tables, fields & keys e.g MySQL, SQL Server.
  - <strong>REST (REpresentational State Transfer)</strong> - is a Web service design model, conforming to REST constraits is considered RESTful.
 REST is Resource based rather than Action based as opposed to SOAP.
  - <strong>Rich Object Model</strong> -